HippoEug/HackTheBox/Machines (Easy)/Bank.md

 ## 2. Enumeration
 Let's visit the webpage.
 Navigating to `http://10.10.10.29:80` on our browser, we see the Apache2 Ubuntu Default Page.

-We can do Dirbuster if we do not find anything else.
 Time to find exploits!
 Let's see `apache 2.4.7` first.
 ```
 hippoeug@kali:~$ searchsploit apache 2.4.7
 ------------------------------------------------------------------------------------------------------------------------------------ ---------------------------------